 In order to receive a Certificate of Completion for this program, all courses in the program must be completed within a three-year time frame.

-If someone is interested in some of the topic areas within the program but are not interested in obtaining a Certificate of Completion, it is possible to enroll in only those courses in topic areas that are of interest.
+If someone is interested in some of the topic areas within the program but is not interested in obtaining a Certificate of Completion, it is possible to enroll in only those courses in topic areas that are of interest.

 Please note that if any course in the program does not have sufficient registration for the scheduled date, it will be postponed to a later date.